 Motion tracking vs keyboard

-Both these problems can be solved using trajectory tracking, which has become a popular tool for unraveling cognitive processes [ref], and might prove to a be a powerful tool for detecting effects evoked by unconscious processes.
+Both these problems can be solved using motion tracking, which has become a popular tool for unraveling cognitive processes [ref], and might prove to a be a powerful tool for detecting effects evoked by unconscious processes.
 Contrary to keyboard RTs, which produce a discrete value for each trial, motion tracking provides a continuous set of values which is better suited for tracking ongoing cognitive processes.
 This was previously used in other fields of research (e.g., unraveling the temporal dynamics of speech comprehension, to show that words are processed in an incremental manner [ref]).
 Such online tracking of movement as the cognitive processes take place provides further insight on their development over time.
 For example, when studying syntactic speech processing, researchers used motion tracking to demonstrate that multiple syntactic interpretations of a sentence are processed simultaneously as opposed to serially [ref].
 Similarly, motion tracking allows one to compare movement patterns associated with simultaneous conflicting goals and serially occurring goals [ref].
 Finally, of the rich, continuous data afforded by motion tracking can be curated for various parameters that are not available when using non-continuous measures, and might reveal an effect that goes unnoticed in the latter case.
 One such parameter is velocity which was used to inspect subjects' confidence in their answers [ref].
 Another parameter is Changes Of Mind (COM), that are not possible to detect when responding with a keyboard, but are reflected in the trajectory when using motion tracking [ref].

 Prev papers with motion tracking

 The ability to unravel cognitive conflicts and observe COM might be beneficial when studying unconscious processing, especially in priming paradigms that evoke conflicts between the prime and target.
 This was indeed done in a handful of studies: two studies probed the level at which unconscious images are processed by asking subjects to classify a target image preceded by an invisible prime as a person / animal in a reaching response, while movement was tracked.
-When the prime was incongruent with the target, reaching trajectories tended to deviate towards the incorrect answer [ref], therefore indicating that the semantic meaning of prime images was processed unconscious [ref].
-In a similar experiment the concept of digits or letters was primed before classifying a target stimulus as one of them, and here too the trajectories were affected by the congruency between the prime and the target [ref].
-Finally, another study used motion tracking to demonstrate the role of attention in facilitating priming [ref]: subjects were asked to judge a target digit as larger or smaller than 5, and exhibited longer reach trajectories when this target was preceded by an incongruent prime (compared to a congruent one), and this effect was larger when the subjects attended to the prime [ref].
+When the prime was incongruent with the target, reaching trajectories tended to deviate towards the incorrect answer [ref], therefore indicating that the semantic meaning of prime images was processed unconsciously [ref].
+In a similar experiment digits or letters were primed before classifying a target stimulus as one of them, and here too the trajectories were affected by the congruency between the prime and the target [ref].
+Finally, another study used motion tracking to demonstrate the role of attention in facilitating priming [ref]: when participants judged a target digit as larger or smaller than 5, longer reach trajectories were observed when this target was preceded by an incongruent prime (compared to a congruent one), and this effect was larger when the subjects attended to the prime [ref].

 Prev papers with motion tracking and keyboard